Effective Puppet Project Management Tips for Success

 Right now, I’m in the middle of a large-scale project.
 It includes 4 new puppets, 2 puppet repairs, and some accessories.
 The project needs to be completed in time for rehearsals and filming, so I can’t be late.

 I knew this custom order was more than I usually juggle in 2.5 months.
-I’m a one-woman business, so planning would be key to completing in time.
-After I video conferenced with the client, I took my meeting notes and outlined all the elements they requested in as much detail as possible.
-I divided the requests into 8 separate projects.
+I’m a one-woman business, so planning would be key to completing it in time.
+After I video-conferenced with the client, I took my meeting notes.
+These notes outlined all the elements they requested in detail.
+I divided the requests into eight separate projects.
 Each project has a list of steps to complete.
 This helps me make a quote, send a 50% down invoice, and create a “to-do list”.
-I hung my to-do list on my project corkboard near my work table.
+I hung my to-do list on my project cork board near my work table.
 Sticky note arrows show where I am on each list, and project bins hold materials for each project.
-My corkboard holds reference photos and pattern pieces as well.
+My cork board holds reference photos and pattern pieces as well.

 Juggling Multiple Projects: My Magnetic Quarterly Calendar